[Linux] How to use the more command, unexpected uses [File concatenation]

 more (1978)

-In 1978, before Linux, during the UNIX era, the "more" command was created to improve the current situation at the time.
+In 1978, before Linux, in the days of UNIX, the "more" command was created to improve the status quo at the time

-It is a pager (command) that has been officially adopted by OSes including UNIX.
+It is a pager (command) officially adopted by operating systems including UNIX

-In this article, while paying respect to the background and historical existence, I have written with the understanding that "Less is highly convenient and popular in modern times."
+In this article, we will pay respect to the history and historical existence of less, but will also write with the understanding that "less is more convenient and widespread in modern times."

 Useful specifications of the more command

-"More" has some interesting specifications that "less" and "view" do not have.
+"More" has some interesting features that "less" and "view" don't have

-When you open multiple files with less or view, the display screen will change depending on the file.
+When you open multiple files using less or view, the display screen will switch for each file

-Less simply prints information to the command line.
+In less, the information is simply output to the command line.

-*For view, the format is the same, only the wording is different.
+* In view, the format is the same, just the wording is different.

-You may be wondering, "What's good about that?"
-This specification leads to the next "use".
+You may be wondering, "What's so good about that?", but this specification leads to the next "use."

 When to use the more command

-Although it may not happen normally, there are rare situations where you want to combine multiple conf files into one file.
+This may not be the case normally, but there are rare cases where you want to combine multiple confs into a single file

-・For management, documentation, and storage purposes, I want to keep a single file that can be searched all at once and is easy to save, instead of having individual conf files.
+- For management, documentation, and archiving purposes, I want to keep it in one file that can be searched all at once and is easy to save, rather than individual conf files

-At this time, the above specifications of "more" shine.
+This is when the above specifications of "more" shine

-Since the file name is output as standard output, you can include the file name when concatenating.
+Since the file name is output as standard, you can include the file name when concatenating

 ■ When concatenated with less